-Over the past 11 years, Mr. St. John has represented banks, broker-dealers and private equity firms including Bank of America, Wells Fargo, UBS Securities, UBS Financial Services, E*TRADE, Merrill Lynch, Oaktree Capital Management and Hancock Park Associates in matters collectively involving billions of dollars.
+Mr. St. John has represented banks, broker-dealers and private equity firms including Bank of America, Wells Fargo, UBS Securities, UBS Financial Services, E*TRADE, Merrill Lynch, Oaktree Capital Management and Hancock Park Associates in matters collectively involving billions of dollars.

-He has also advised numerous clients seeking to mitigate their exposure to the recent upheavals in the credit markets.
-In two such engagements, Mr. St. John has advised large mortgage originators on the framework for responding to massive volumes of repurchase requests received from stakeholders including investors, trustees and monoline insurers.
-Mr. St. John also recently counseled a large multi-national manufacturer on the strategy for successfully terminating its private label credit card program in light of imperatives in the credit and consumer markets.
+Mr. St. John has advised numerous clients seeking to mitigate their exposure to the recent upheavals in the credit markets.
+For example, he advised large mortgage originators on the framework for responding to massive volumes of repurchase requests received from stakeholders including investors, trustees and monoline insurers, and he counseled a large multi-national manufacturer on the strategy for successfully terminating its private label credit card program in light of imperatives in the credit and consumer markets.

-Mr. St. John has defended putative class actions brought in state and federal courts against financial institutions, telecommunications carriers, Internet service providers, and companies engaging in commercial solicitation.
+Mr. St. John also has defended putative class actions brought in state and federal courts against financial institutions, telecommunications carriers, Internet service providers, and companies engaging in commercial solicitation.

-Mr. St. John represented MCI Communications in the state of Washington, where plaintiffs sought more than $6 billion in statutory damages for alleged violation of state telemarketing laws.
-After removing the case from state to federal court, Mr. St. John obtained a dismissal of the action with prejudice on grounds of both state substantive law and federal preemption.
-Mr. St. John then represented MCI before the 9th Circuit, which affirmed the dismissal.
+- MCI Communications in the state of Washington, where plaintiffs sought more than $6 billion in statutory damages for alleged violation of state telemarketing laws.
+After removing the case from state to federal court, Mr. St. John obtained a dismissal with prejudice on grounds of both state substantive law and federal preemption.
+Mr. St. John then represented MCI before the Ninth Circuit, which affirmed the dismissal.